EQWorks/ws-product-nodejs/README.md

-Work Sample for Product Aspect, Python Variant
+Work Sample for Product Aspect, Node.js Variant
 ---

 [What is this for?](https://github.com/EQWorks/work-samples#what-is-this)